zareldyn/pregrub/README.md

 # PreGRUB
-A boot loader that finds GRUB on another disk and runs it (old project)
+A boot loader that finds GRUB on another disk and runs it (old project).

 Sorry for non-French speakers, perhaps one day I'll translate explanations and code comments into English.